 Fighting Diseases and Pests

-There are various insects that can attack your pumpkin plants.
+Various insects can attack your pumpkin plants.
 Some of them are armyworm, cucumber beetle, and aphids.
 To fight them, you may need pesticides.

 However, be careful in applying it, especially when the plants are flowering.
-Inappropriate application may kill the bees that help the pollination of pumpkin flowers.
+Inappropriate applications may kill the bees that help the pollination of pumpkin flowers.

 There are also various fungus, viruses, and bacteria that can affect pumpkin plants and their fruits.
 To avoid them, choose pumpkin varieties that are resistant to diseases.